EPIC448/Rails-with-JavaScript-Jet-Project/note.md

    ----------------------
-   Omniauth Break down.
+  √ Omniauth Break down.
-     How to code Omniauth into your sessions/create controller.
+    √ How to code Omniauth into your sessions/create √controller.
-     I just had if/else statements in my create function in the sessions controller.
-It should not require a model and controller of its own, it can all be done in the sessions controller.
-Hope that helps
+    √ I just had if/else statements in my create √function in the sessions controller.
+It should √not require a model and controller of its own, it √can all be done in the sessions controller.
+Hope √that helps

       Create the Routing (i.e- get '/auth/facebook/callback' => 'omni#create')
         ^^^ omni controller_create.^^^^^

-      -> Then it links into the Indexs of ALL THE FLIGHT
+     √ -> Then it links into the Indexs of ALL THE FLIGHT

+ Get Login to work properly..
+ Finalize authenicate for FAcebook .

    ---------------